Become a Priest

 If you were not chosen to be a priest, you should always keep this in mind:

-- 1Everyone has a different calling and path.Not all people are meant to become priests.
+- 1Not all people are meant to become priests.
 God has plans for everyone and you should always keep that in mind.
 Pray to God and ask for guidance during this trying time.
-Always remember that God will never fail you.Advertisement
+Always remember that God will never fail you.Everyone has a different calling and path.Advertisement

-- 3Acceptance is the good indication of humility.You should accept that not all people will get what they always dreamed and wished for.
-God has planned everything from the start and that is one thing that you should also be accepting.Advertisement
+- 3You should accept that not all people will get what they always dreamed and wished for.
+God has planned everything from the start and that is one thing that you should also be accepting.Acceptance is the good indication of humility.Advertisement

 Categories : Christianity